 Most online M.Ed. programs require a minimum undergraduate GPA of 3.0 (e.g., UNE or Liberty University).
 However, there are also programs with lower requirements.
 Concordia University, for example, would prefer a 2.8, but may conditionally accept students with GPAs lower than a 2.8.

-In the case of online M.Ed. programs, it appears as though the GRE is not required.
+Online M.Ed. programs don’t require a GRE score.
 Having said that, Walden University requires “applicable test scores”.
-More information can be requested on their website.
+Request more information on their website.
 Test scores that may be required will vary from state to state, and whether or not your program ends in additional licensure.

 All online M.Ed. programs will require official transcripts from post-secondary institutions you’ve attended.
-Most programs require your official transcripts to be included in your application.
+Most programs require your official transcripts as a part of your application.
 Liberty University, on the other hand, will allow unofficial transcripts to be used for application purposes, but then require official transcripts before you can register.

 Current Resume/CV & Letter of Intent